JordyBukondaTshibangu/DevZone__Blog---Meteor-React-Application/README.md

 ### THE-PEOPLE-S-BLOG__ ( Blog )

-Devzone is a blog for developer which allows them to share their thoughts or what they working on.
+THE-PEOPLE-S-BLOG is a blog for developers which allows them to share their thoughts or what they working on.
 It also a platform that let developers get to know each others This is a personal training project to learn about a technology call Meteor.